Star Wars (film): Home media

 The trilogy was re-released on separate two-disc limited edition DVD sets from September 12 to December 31, 2006, and again in a limited edition box set on November 4, 2008; the original theatrical versions of the films were added as bonus material.
-The release was met with criticism because the unaltered versions were from the 1993 non-anamorphic LaserDisc masters, and were not re-transferred using modern video standards.
-This led to problems with colors, image quality, and digital image jarring.
+The release was met with criticism because the unaltered versions were from the 1993 non-anamorphic LaserDisc masters, and were not re-transferred using modern video standards, which led to problems with colors, image quality, and digital image jarring.

-All six Star Wars films were released by 20th Century Fox Home Entertainment on Blu-ray on September 16, 2011, in three different editions.
-A New Hope was available in both a box set of the original trilogy and with the other five films in the set Star Wars: The Complete Saga, which includes nine discs and over 40 hours of special features.
-The original theatrical versions of the films were not included in the box set.
-Nor have they been released officially since then.
-Furthermore, new changes were made to the films, provoking mixed responses from critics and fans alike.
+On September 16, 2011, all six Star Wars films that existed at the time were released by 20th Century Fox Home Entertainment on Blu-ray, in three different editions.
+A New Hope was included in a box set of the original trilogy, and also in the nine-disc set Star Wars: The Complete Saga, which contains the other five films, as well as over 40 hours of special features.
+(Note: Attributed to multiple references:) Some new alterations were made to the films in these editions, which provoked mixed reactions from some fans.

 On April 7, 2015, Walt Disney Studios, Twentieth Century Fox, and Lucasfilm jointly announced the digital releases of the six existing Star Wars films.
 Fox released A New Hope for digital download on April 10, 2015, while Disney released the other five films.
 Disney reissued A New Hope on Blu-ray, DVD, and for digital download on September 22, 2019.
-Additionally, all six films were available for 4K HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
+Additionally, all six films were available for 4K resolution HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
 This version of A New Hope was also released by Disney in a 4K Ultra HD Blu-ray box set on March 31, 2020.